ccgproject/ccgp_assembly/README.md

 ### [*de novo* assembly (contigging)](https://github.com/ccgproject/ccgp_assembly/tree/main/workflows/contig)

 - Contig assembly with HiFiasm
-    - Depending on datasets available or ploidy, we are using single or HiC mode on HiFiasm.
+    - We are using single or HiC mode on HiFiasm depending on the datasets available or ploidy.

 ### Purge haplotigs: haplotypic duplications and contig overlaps